- By Laurel J. Kelly

 Overcoming your fear of public speaking

 Fear of public speaking is a common form of anxiety.
 It can range from slight nervousness to paralyzing fear and panic.
 Many people with this fear avoid public speaking situations altogether, or they suffer through them with shaking hands and a quavering voice.
 With preparation and persistence, you can overcome your fear.
-Learn more from Dr. Craig Sawchuk, a Mayo Clinic psychiatrist.
+Learn more from Dr. Craig Sawchuk, a Mayo Clinic psychologist.